-Whether using an in-built hand-held control or an app, computerised telescopes often come with databases filled with tens of thousands of celestial objects for you to discover.
+Whether using an in-built hand-held control or an app, computerized telescopes often come with databases filled with tens of thousands of celestial objects for you to discover.
 Once properly aligned it takes just a few moments to dial in your desired object and, at the touch of a button, your telescope will slew to it and, in most instances, continue to track it.
 With a camera attached, this enables astrophotographers to take out-of-this-world long exposures of deep space.

 Computerized telescopes can be crazily expensive, but here we've sought out some affordable options for beginners working with a modest budget, and also those with a little more cash to spend who are serious about astronomy.
 Whether you’ve never used a telescope before or are an experienced astronomy veteran there should be something for you.

-Best computerized telescopes in 2022(opens in new tab)
+Best computerized telescopes in 2023

 While this scope isn't ideal for those new to using telescopes, we think it is one of the best optical systems available.
 With this Schmidt-Cassegrain telescope, you'll be able to get a close and clear look at Saturn's rings, and thanks to the fantastic tracking accuracy, you'll be able to take awe-inspiring images of deep-sky objects by attaching your camera.

-You don't need batteries or an external power supply for this computerised telescope, just remember to plug it in to charge before your evening of astronomy.
+You don't need batteries or an external power supply for this computerized telescope, just remember to plug it in to charge before your evening of astronomy.
 A single charge will give you 10 hours of viewing pleasure.
 It also works as a power bank which you can use to charge up your other devices.

 The NexStar Evolution 8" can be controlled wirelessly using your phone or tablet with the Celestron app which features SkyAlign technology.
 With your location settings turned on it can pinpoint exactly where you are in no time at all and you can use the 'tap and go' interface to quickly find the desired sky object, or search through the database of over 120,000 objects.

 This is a more affordable offering from Celestron (versus the NexStar Evolution 8-inch we discussed above).
 A small step down in price and complexity, the NexStar 6SE forgoes some of the bells and whistles on the NexStar Evolution 8" to streamline functionality and save on cost, making it more accessible for those new to astronomy or astrophotography.